tarantool/doc/sphinx/intro.rst

 -------------------------------------------------------------------------------
 Overview
 -------------------------------------------------------------------------------

 ===============================================================================
-          An Application Server Together With A Database Manager
+An application server together with a database manager
 ===============================================================================

 Tarantool is a Lua application server integrated with a database management system.
 It has a "fiber" model which means that many Tarantool applications can run simultaneously on